baltazarpinto/SlideSync/README.md

 Wide range of use cases: The plugin is ideal for online courses, webinars, conferences, and any other scenario where a presenter is delivering a multimedia presentation.

-Not yet optimized, but functional
+Backend not yet optimized, but functional.
+Frontend optimized